 refers the job seeker to other temporary or permanent agricultural job orders in WorkInTexas.com.

-Boards must ensure that Form E-83 is provided to all job seekers who are farmworkers whether or not the WorkInTexas.com job order to which the job seeker is referred is an H-2A job order.
+TWC and Boards must ensure that Form E-83 is provided to all job seekers who are farmworkers whether or not the WorkInTexas.com job order to which the job seeker is referred is an H-2A job order.

-Boards must ensure that Workforce Solutions Office staff maintains all forms for the appropriate retention period (current year plus three).
+TWC and Boards must ensure that Workforce Solutions Office staff maintains all forms for the appropriate retention period (current year plus three).

 C-1003: H-2B Job Orders